IanZeta64/Desafio1-Ecommece-CompassUol/README.md

 - Click "Run".
 - Now we will run the console application.

+### Identifying PostgreSQL driver:
+The current project has added Maven to facilitate the database connection.
+If you are unable to run it with the Maven dependencies, you can either update to the latest version or manually add the PostgreSQL driver to your IDE.
+The driver is located in *src/main/java/libs* with the name *postgresql-42.6.0.driverJDBC.jar*.
+After doing so, the application should run normally.

 ### Console:
 - In the console, it will ask you to customize the menu style.
 Choose a character, type it, and press enter.
 - After that, it will welcome you and you should choose between the customer menu, employee menu, or to exit the application.